 Czech producer prices decreased 0.8 percent year-on-year in April of 2020, following a 0.4 percent increase in the previous month and compared with market expectations of a 1.1 percent fall.
 It was the first drop in producer prices since February of 2018, amid lower prices of mining & quarrying (-3.7 percent vs -2.6 percent in March) and manufactured products (-2.5 percent vs -1.2 percent).
 In contrast, cost advanced faster for electricity, gas, steam & air conditioning (8.6 percent vs 8.3 percent) while inflation was steady for water supply (at 5.4 percent).
 On a monthly basis, producer prices went down 0.5 percent, the same pace as in the previous month and compared with market consensus of a 0.8 percent fall.

 Producer Prices Change in Czech Republic averaged 5.03 percent from 1991 until 2020, reaching an all time high of 77.40 percent in May of 1991 and a record low of -5.40 percent in September of 2009.
 This page provides - Czech Republic Producer Prices Change - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020.

-Producer Prices Change in Czech Republic is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Czech Republic to stand at 1.90 in 12 months time.
-In the long-term, the Czech Republic Producer Prices Change is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Producer Prices Change in Czech Republic is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices Change in Czech Republic to stand at 1.50 in 12 months time.
+In the long-term, the Czech Republic Producer Prices Change is projected to trend around 2.00 percent in 2021 and 2.20 percent in 2022, according to our econometric models.